GabeScott/standard-works-vault/General Conference/2013 April - Your Wonderful Journey Home.md

 In the end, you knew God would be just—that His goodness would triumph.
 You had participated in the great heavenly councils and knew that your Savior and Redeemer, Jesus Christ, would provide a way for you to be cleansed from sin and rescued from physical death.
 You had faith that, in the end, you would rejoice and join your voice with a heavenly chorus singing praises to His holy name.

-And so, you took a deep breath ...
+And so, you took a deep breath …

-And a great step forward ...
+And a great step forward …

 And here you are!

 You have, each one of you, embarked on your own wonderful journey back to your heavenly home!

+## Your Map

 Now that you are here on earth, it might be wise to ask yourself how your journey is going.
 Are you on the right course?
 Are you becoming the person you were designed to be and wanted to become?
 Are you making choices that will help you to return to your Father in Heaven?